micro-community/micro/docs/v2/guides/writing-a-go-service.md

 ## Writing a Client

 The [client](https://pkg.go.dev/github.com/micro/go-micro/v2/client) package is used to query services.
-When you create a Service, a Client is included which matches the initialised packages used by the server.
+When you create a Service, a Client is included which matches the initialized packages used by the server.

 Querying the above service is as simple as the following.